hugoattal/OrbitalMarket/README.md

 This script is fired manually, but will soon be fired automatically with a CRON at 2am GMT+0.

 If you are a seller, putting a link to your **Orbital Market** card in your products description will be greatly appreciated!
-If you do so, you'll get a score boost of 10%, and a small highlight on your products.
+If you do so, you'll get a score boost of 20%, a higher search result, and a highlight on your products.

 ## Contribution / Licence